 One last example I’ll give are security questions.
 You can configure them for instance for account recovery purposes.
 When an attacker can get the answers to these question right he can gain access to your account.
 A lot of these questions have either predictable answers or the answers can be easily found via Open-source intelligence (OSINT).
 That’s why you should try to avoid this type of questions or when this is not possible give fake answers.

 As a general advice.
-Be suspicious, even when the person communicating with you appears to be someone you know.
+Be cautious, even when the person communicating with you appears to be someone you know.
 Consider everything to be hacked and your data to be leaked.
 With this approach you will notice that you’ll take thoughtful decisions and improve your security.